 - Attend weekly seminars and workshops on topics such as interdisciplinary research, applying for medical or professional schools, and the root causes of health disparities and cancer

-- Shadow a clinician for up to 28 hours throughout the course of the summer
+- Shadow a clinician for up to 28 hours during the internship

 - Present a poster to academic members and community partners in August

 Applicants accepted into the program must agree to the following:

 - Commit to work full-time (40 hours per week) during normal office hours (8:00am-5:00pm) for the duration of the nine-week program